lgastako/protopy/README.md

     $ function protopy { git clone git@github.com:lgastako/protopy.git $1 && cd $1 && . ./begin.sh $1 }

+(Presumably you would fork this and use your own github URL here unless you happen to want exactly my environment).

 And then just use it:

     $ protopy foo